Why use concrete sensors as a concrete

 As mentioned, the Maturix sensors provide data from the in-place concrete casted on job sites.
 All reports are done automatically and also include a weather data report.
 Clients also have the opportunity to add our Orbit 3 climate sensor to monitor ambient temperature and humidity.

-Gaining concrete curing learnings with sensors enables:
+Gaining knowledge and learning on concrete curing with sensors enables:

 1) Help to improve and develop new concrete mixes